uppedtrout/Better-config/README.md

 A most secret and potent Lord, he hath knowledge to raise the dead and converse with the spirits of the Abyss, unbeknownst to their Queen.
 No soul passes into Death but that he is aware.
 His word is BANUTUKUKUTUKKU and his Seal is thus:
-The Ninth Name is NAMRUDownloaded from www.holybooks.com Dispenses wisdom and knowledge in all things.
+The Ninth Name is NAMRU
+Dispenses wisdom and knowledge in all things.
 Giveth excellent counsel and teaches the science of metals.
 His word is BAKAKALAMU and his Seal:
 The Tenth Name is ASARU